Marchant to start at 13 for England

 Tuilagi returned for Sale on Sunday but is not yet ready for Test rugby according to Jones.

-After the combination of Slade and Elliot Daly failed to make an impact against Scotland, Jones has turned to Marchant.
+After the combination of Slade and Daly failed to make an impact against Scotland, Jones has turned to Marchant.

 The Harlequins back has enjoyed success in partnership with Slade before as Marchant played in the centre after Tuilagi went off injured during England's win against South Africa in November.